|

 U.S. PREMIERE

-are the life of the Jewish kabbalist and philosopher, Moses
+these are the life of the Jewish kabbalist

-with Dr. Jane S. Gerber, professor of Jewish history and Director
+Dr. Jane S. Gerber, professor of Jewish history

 3:30